 Nielsen-Kellerman Compliance Statements

-RoHS, REACH, WEEE, California Proposition 65, Conflict Minerals, and Anti-Corruption
+RoHS, REACH, WEEE, California Proposition 65 (Prop 65), Conflict Minerals, and Anti-Corruption

-These Compliance Statements are supported in part by data provided by NK's suppliers.
-We make no warranty as to the accuracy of such information.
+These Compliance Statements are supported in part by data provided by the NK Companies’ suppliers.
+NK makes no warranty as to the accuracy of such information.
 NK continues to obtain valid and certifiable third-party information but has not necessarily conducted analyses on all purchased materials.
-In no event shall NK's liability to any customer for violations of these provisions exceed the purchase price for NK Products paid by the customer.
+In no event shall the liability of any NK Company to any customer for violations of these provisions or compliance statements exceed the purchase price for Covered NK Product(s) paid by the customer.

 Jump to: RoHS, REACH, WEEE, California Proposition 65, Conflict Minerals, Anti-Corruption, Export Regulation

-NK complies with the European Reduction of Hazardous Substances Directive 2015/863 (RoHS 3) which restricts the use of various hazardous substances, the most common of which is lead, in the manufacture of electronic instruments and other electrical equipment.
-Based on our own internal analyses, vendor supplied analyses, and/or material certifications of the raw materials used in the manufacture of our products, we confirm that the NK Products comply with RoHS regulations and do not exceed the allowable limits for lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), Bis(2-ethylhexyl)phthalate (DEHP), butyl benzy phthalate (BBP), dibutyl phthalate (DBP) and diisobutyl phthalate (DIBP).
+The NK Companies comply with the European Reduction of Hazardous Substances Directive 2015/863 (RoHS 3) which restricts the use of various hazardous substances, the most common of which is lead, in the manufacture of electronic instruments and other electrical equipment.
+Based on our own internal analyses, vendor supplied analyses, and/or material certifications of the raw materials used in the manufacture of our products, NK confirms that the Covered NK Products comply with RoHS regulations and do not exceed the allowable limits for lead, mercurcy, cadmium, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), Bis(2-ethylhexyl)phthalate (DEHP), butyl benzy phthalate (BBP), dibutyl phthalate (DBP) and diisobutyl phthalate (DIBP).

 The European Regulation on the Registration, Evaluation, Authorisation and Restriction of Chemicals, (REACH) was enacted in June of 2007, and is designed to consolidate various pieces of legislation within Europe and improve the level of information available on chemical usage within the supply chain.
 REACH was adopted to improve the protection of human health and the environment from risks that can be posed by chemicals.
-REACH identifies almost 200 chemicals of concern on the Substances of Very High Concern Candidate List.
+REACH identifies more than 200 chemicals of concern on the Substances of Very High Concern Candidate List.
 Manufacturers are required to notify customers when any of their articles contain >0.1% of Substances of Very High Concern (SVHC).
-We confirm that the NK Products contain none of the SVHC substances listed on the SVHC Candidate List.
+NK confirms that the Covered NK Products contain none of the SVHC substances listed on the SVHC Candidate List.
 The current SVHC Candidate List can be viewed online at echa.europa.eu/candidate-list-table.
-We will continue to monitor our processes and vendors and any changes to the REACH legislation and SVHC Candidate List.
+NK will continue to monitor our processes and vendors and any changes to the REACH legislation and SVHC Candidate List.

-NK confirms that all NK Products are marked with the "wheelie bin" symbol in compliance with the European Waste Electrical and Electronic Equipment Directive 2002/96/EC (WEEE).
-This mark indicates that within EU member states the NK Products must not be disposed of as unsorted municipal waste and must instead be returned to local electronic waste collection and recycling providers.
-Any customers wishing to dispose of an NK Product should contact an NK reseller located within their country for more information.
-To locate an NK reseller, visit www.kestrelinstruments.com/dealers or www.nksports.com/dealers.
-Customers may also contact NK directly at firstname.lastname@example.org for more information about disposal arrangements.
-NK commits to properly recycle and dispose of all NK products returned to NK at the end of their life.
+NK confirms that all Covered NK Products are marked with the “wheelie bin” symbol in compliance with the European Waste Electrical and Electronic Equipment Directive 2002/96/EC (WEEE).
+This mark indicates that within EU member states the Covered NK Products must not be disposed of as unsorted municipal waste and must instead be returned to local electronic waste collection and recycling providers.
+Any customers wishing to dispose of any Covered NK Product should contact an NK Company reseller located within their country for more information.
+To locate an NK Company reseller, visit the dealer page at any of the above listed Web URL’s or contact the NK Company at the contact information provided therein.
+Customers may also contact NK directly at email@example.com for more information about disposal arrangements.
+NK commits to properly recycle and dispose of all Covered NK Products returned to NK at the end of their life.

 CALIFORNIA PROPOSITION 65